 Be brave and accept reality.
 Fighting against it will only make you look weak and immature.
 Not to mention, you prolong your misery.
 Take the better path of acceptance.

-10. Do what you can, then let go
+10. Do what you can, then let go of the uncontrollable

 “Do not let the behavior of others destroy your inner peace.”